 Green turtle soup, Fillet of Sea Bass Meunière and Saddle of Spring Lamb Jardinière.
 They also had: caviar for 75 cents, filet mignon for just over a dollar and bottles of 1893 vintage champagne for 6 dollars.
 Most Bavarian pastries and cakes between 25 and 30 cents.

 A few yards away from the huge Observational Wheel, Barbecue No. 1 (one of 5 stands), sold hot roast beef sandwiches for a dime, while plate lunches were 20 cents.
 The concession advertised that nothing was more than 20 cents.
+While they had hot beef (or pork), ham, cheese sandwiches, coffee, iced tea, ice cream, and loaf cake foe 10 cents a piece.
 The other barbecue stands were located: near the Japanese Tea Garden, in the Philippine Village, at New York to North Pole, the Palace of Liberal Arts and Main State building.

 The Louisiana and Texas Rice Kitchen included an inexpensive menu but added the stipulation that orders under 25 cents would not be served.
 The menu included: Baked Red Snapper with Rice dressing for 50 cents.
 There was even rice breads (rice muffin- 15 cents), rice lemon pie (a dime), and even rice ice cream (15 cents (20 cents with cake)), was on the menu.